 Cyprus is one of the most important maritime locations in the world.
-Precisely, Cyprus is the third biggest maritime fleet in the EU and the tenth biggest fleet in the world.
-The ideal geographical location of Cyprus between Europe, Asia and Africa and the considerable tax incentives constitute the island a market leader in ship management activities.
+Precisely, Cyprus is the third largest maritime fleet in the EU and the tenth largest fleet in the world.
+The ideal geographical location of Cyprus between Europe, Asia and Africa and the considerable tax incentives contribute to making the island a market leader in ship management activities.
 Shipping is one of the most important sectors of the Cyprus economy.
 Therefore, maritime security is an essential topic that needs to be addressed.
-That is to say, it is mandatory for ship-owners to protect their vessels when sailing to dangerous areas.
+That is to say, it is mandatory for ship-owners to protect their vessels when sailing into dangerous areas.

 It should be mentioned that the Law 77(I)/2012 is applicable internationally.
 For more information about maritime security read the article Maritime security for ships flying the Cyprus flag.

 Security and Protection of the Ships: